davisls/RedeSocialPOO/README.md

 # Projeto de Encerramento do módulo de POO I

-A classe de entrada é a RedeSocial
+A classe de entrada é a Main